influxdata/docs-v2/content/influxdb/cloud/reference/sample-data.md

 ### NOAA sample data

-There are two National Oceanic and Atmospheric Administration (NOAA) datasets available to use with InfluxDB.
+The following two National Oceanic and Atmospheric Administration (NOAA) datasets are available to use with InfluxDB.

 - [NOAA NDBC data](#noaa-ndbc-data)